wchoi11/notchmess/_posts/2019-06-22-waging-war-on-pascals-wager.md

 By arguing for this claim, Hájek avoids spending any time on whether any of the premises are false.
 He is granting any defender of the Wager all the premises but still showing that the argument fails.
 He's essentially beating them at their own game.

 Here's how it goes.
 What Hájek shows is that there are other actions (he calls these mixed strategies) that also have infinite expected utility.[^unclear] Then, wagering for God will not be the only action that has infinite expected utility so it won't be true that we should wager for God because it has the highest expected utility.
-We could instead do this other action that has infinite expected utility so it also has the highest expected utility.
+We could instead do this other action that has infinite expected utility.

 [^unclear]: It's unclear to me why this is not just another attack on premise 2 with the table.
 Isn't Hájek arguing that the table doesn't contain all possible actions?
 Mixed strategies are not included so the argument ends up being invalid?
 Maybe it's a bit of both?